Sponsorship & global hiring reality

 Planning checklist

-Use counsel for individual fact patterns—this overview is informational only.
+Use qualified counsel for your facts.
+This overview is informational only.

 Healthcare literacy — bigger cultural shift than paperwork